 If you’re starting to get this error message as your Qashqai is being driven, then it’s likely that the battery voltage is low.

 This means that your vehicle isn’t getting enough power from the battery, which can be caused by a number of things, including a failing alternator or if you haven’t been driving the vehicle for a while and the battery hasn’t been charged.
 This is one of the most common causes of the control system fault on Nissan Qashqai models.

 Loose Battery Terminals:

-Loose terminals can be caused by bumpy roads or if you removed the battery recently and didn’t reconnect it properly.
+Bumpy roads can cause loose terminals or if you removed the battery recently and didn’t reconnect it properly.
 This is a quick fix, but you’ll want to make sure that the terminals are secure before trying to start your Nissan again.